johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 == Screenshots ==

 1. AM LottiePlayer works with Gutenberg…
-2. …as well as Divi Builder
+2. …as well as Divi Builder…
-3. …and Elementor
+3. …and even Elementor!

 == Changelog ==

 = 2.0.0 =
 * New Feature: Added support for Elementor.
-* Optimization: Made scripts load dynamically only when needed
+* Optimization: Made scripts load dynamically only when used
 * Bugfix: Minor bugfixes

 = 1.0.3 =